ska-sa/spead2/doc/py-recv.rst

 ^^^^^^^^^^
 The :py:attr:`~spead2.recv.Stream.stats` property of a stream contains statistics about the stream.
-Note that while the fields below are expected to be stable, their exact interpretation in edge cases is subject to change as the implementation evolves.
+Note that while the fields below are expected to be stable except where otherwise noted, their exact interpretation in edge cases is subject to change as the implementation evolves.
 It is intended for instrumentation, rather than for driving application logic.

 Each time the property is accessed, an internally consistent view of the statistics is returned.
 However, it is not synchronised with other aspects of the stream.
 For example, it's theoretically possible to retrieve 5 heaps from the stream iterator, then find that :py:attr:`.StreamStats.heaps` is (briefly) 4.

+Some readers process packets in batches, and the statistics are only updated after a whole batch is added.
+This can be particularly noticeable if the ringbuffer fills up and blocks the reader, as this prevents the batch from completing and so heaps that have already been received by Python code might not be reflected in the statistics.

 .. py:class:: spead2.recv.StreamStats